David1324/Cylinder/README.md

 # Cylinder
-calculates intersection between ray and cylinder
+calculates intersection between a ray and a cylinder